 - Brinware Tempered Glass Plates: I think these are so adorable!
 They’re tempered glass, but then placed into silicone shells to make them more kid friendly AND to make the cute designs on the plates really pop.
 For me, the biggest downside for this brand is that the only option for their bowls is to include a suction cup at the bottom of the bowl.
 We don’t need that element, and I wish they had a bowl version that didn’t include it.

 - bobo&boo Bamboo Dinnerware: This might be my favorite option of all.
-These bamboo plates are both safe and dishwasher/microwave safe, and to me they’re the perfect combination of being fun and kid-like (bright colors) but still not too busy, as SO many kids’ products can be from a design standpoint.
+Their plant-based and bamboo plates are both safe and dishwasher/microwave safe, and to me they’re the perfect combination of being fun and kid-like (bright colors) but still not too busy, as SO many kids’ products can be from a design standpoint.
 I ALSO love that they have options for matching plates, bowls, and cups.
 (The type A in me is so grateful for this!)

 If you’re hunting for safer toddler dinnerware options, too, I hope these are helpful for you!
 (I’d also love to hear favorite safer options you’ve found if you have any to share.)